Skip to contents

 #> [1] 103.3186

-Example with Quadratic Equation
+For Quadratic Equation

-A similar process can be followed for species where the standard weight equation includes a quadratic term.
+A similar process can be followed for a species where the standard weight equation includes a quadratic term.
 The only “trick” here is to include the quadratic term multiplied by the square of the log10-transformed observed length when computing the standard weight.
 This calculation is illustrated below with a 500 mm and 1010 g Blue Sucker.

 ( wsBS <- wsVal("Blue Sucker",simplify=TRUE) )